 This angled bob is really edgy due to the eye-catching contrast – loose waves and much volume on the one side versus tight braids on the other side.

 It’s a nice idea to showcase the bold shape of an asymmetrical bob by accentuating the longer side and removing some body from the shorter side.
-Make a note of the sharp parting that adds a sculptured effect to the updo.
+Part your hair sharply to add a sculptured effect to this awesome updo for short hair.

 A messy bob can look really chic, when loose side braids are nonchalantly blended into a wavy hairstyle.
 A three-strand braid is not your only option!